What is Plantar Fasciitis?

 What are the best exercises for plantar fasciitis?

-Every person needs to be assessed as an individual but, in many cases of plantar fasciitis, the first stretch we advise is a gentle, prolonged stretch of the calf muscle complex and plantar fascia.
-This is usually performed best in a prone position with the the toes and ankles extended as displayed in the image below.
+Every person needs to be assessed as an individual but, in many cases of plantar fasciitis, the simplest and easiest stretching exercise we advise is a gentle, prolonged stretch of the calf muscle complex and plantar fascia.
+This is usually performed best in a prone position (i.e. laying on the tummy) with the toes and ankles extended as displayed in the image below.
 Be careful though… it’s crucial this stretch is performed correctly as prescribed and it can cause some discomfort if you have a condition called ‘Hallux Limitus’ or ‘Hallux Rigidus’ so it’s important to consult your Podiatrist before performing this exercise.

 The above exercise is just the starting point for exercise prescription and management.
 Further strengthening and stretching exercises are then prescribed over a 12 week period.
 These strengthening and stretching exercises are personalised to each individual’s needs and will change according to the severity of plantar fasciitis and the stage of heel pain treatment.